kjhickman/veloce/README.md

 ## 🔍 Overview

 Veloce aims to be a modern, high-performance chess engine implemented in C#.
 The engine is compatible with the Universal Chess Interface (UCI) protocol, allowing it to be used with most chess GUIs.
-It's core chess engine is also available as a NuGet package for use in your .NET projects!
+Its core chess engine will eventually be available as a NuGet package for use in your .NET projects!

 ## ✨ Features